pietronvll/spectraformer/logbook.md

+#### May 27, 2025

+Trained **min51** for another 600 epochs (1800 in total) didn't provide me any significant improvement in prediction by eye.
+Before leaving yesterday I run **min52** in which I reduced number of cycles for LR decay from 20 to 15, and increased embedding dimension x2 (from 64 to 128).
+But it seems that it was trained only for 50 epochs, why is that - a mystery.
+I asked for 600.
+So, fine, let's continue its training.

+#### May 26, 2025

+Franklin is back, and so do I.
+**min51** is trained for 1200 epochs.
+Let's run another 600 and see what's the difference.
+The model seems to diverge into some loss minima with barely recognizible negative slope.
+Maybe 20 cycles is too much for LR reduction?
+And now to fine-tune it requires much more steps?

+Anyway after that I would like to train a min-configuration model but with enlarged embedding dimension.
+Because the experiment of rapid increase of all parameters (min -> base) showed that for the same training larger model could not tune itself enough to perform at comparable level.
+So, maybe just embedding dimension enlargement will show an effect sooner.

+And I think I really need to figure out how to stage the job on Franklin properly via command prompt.
+I want to ask a better gpu-equipped node (anode) than this interactive environment.
+Here I have 4 x NVIDIA Tesla V100 16Gb (really Tesla V100-SXM2-32GB -- why does their own wiki wrong??) but I would like to try 8 x NVIDIA Ampere A100 80Gb.

 #### May 19, 2025

 **min51** is trained for 1078 epochs, but it should be for 1200.
 So I started another training for 122 epochs.